 If you want to exercise any of these rights, please contact us (see ‘get in touch’ for contact details) and let us know who you are and what right you want to exercise.
 We may need to ask for additional information regarding your identity, and we may also need some information from you on specific categories of data, types of processing activities or periods of processing activities that you wish to focus your request around.

-Carbon is a modern law firm and has invested significantly in our process, systems and controls to safeguard your data.
+We are a modern law firm and has invested significantly in our process, systems and controls to safeguard your data.
 We keep your personal information secure through:

 Training all of our staff and Partners on the importance of information security and the processes we have in place to do so;

 Review by external advisers who will help us to understand and manage emerging threats to information;

 Policies and procedures that are enforced across all of Carbon and Carbon Partners;